-The health care law (the Affordable Care Act) requires certain preventive health services and screenings to be covered in all new health insurance plans without cost sharing.
-This means that, for the preventive health care services included, you will not be charged a co-payment for the services, and the costs of the services will not be applied to your deductible.
-The list of covered preventive services is extensive and includes services such as mammograms, pap-smears, and smoking cessation supports.
-For more information on the preventive health services generally, please see Access to Preventive Health Care for Women in the New Health Care Law: Frequently Asked Questions.
+The health care law requires certain preventive health services and screenings to be covered in health insurance plans without cost sharing, meaning that you will not be charged a co-payment for the services and the costs of the services will not be applied to your deductible.
+These requirements have been in effect for most plans since January 1, 2013.

 What types of birth control are now covered with no cost sharing?

 The full range of FDA-approved contraceptive methods, including oral contraceptives (the pill), injectables, the ring, contraceptive implants, diaphragms, and cervical caps.* Sterilization for women is also covered.
 For greater detail and further explanation, please see the Department of Health and Human Services’ “Frequently Asked Questions” and our explanation here.